AmbientRun/Ambient/docs/src/asset_pipeline.md

 # Asset pipeline

-Tilt supports processing and loading a number of assets.
+Elements supports processing and loading a number of assets.
 You can place a file that ends with `pipeline.json` anywhere in your project folder which will specify how the assets will be processed.
 You can also prepend anything you'd like to the filename, so for instance `hello_pipeline.json` will also work.